openflighthpc/openflight-omnibus-builder/docs/omnibus.md

 `install_dir` is the path to which the package will be installed on the user's system.
 For OpenFlightHPC packages, this will almost always be `/opt/flight/opt/<executable-name>`.

-A constant, `VERSION`, will be set in the project file.
-This constant is used throughout the builder to specify the version of the package being built, and *must* be equal to the GitHub tag that you wish to build against.
+A constant, `VERSION`, must be set in the project file.
+This constant is used throughout the builder to specify the version of the package being built.
+It *must* be equal to the GitHub tag that you wish to build against.
+It is conditionally set depending on the current build architecture.
+When updating a package, please update the `VERSION` setter in the conditional that corresponds to your build architecture.

 `build_iteration` is a incrementable value that lets you build the same version multiple times (by default, you cannot build a package that already exists in `pkg/`).
 This value should *always* be reset to `1` when the final package build is ready.